Near Demopolis in Sumter County, Alabama — The American South (East South Central)

 Erected by Alabama Historical Commission and the Alabama Highway Department.

 Location.
 32° 27.156′ N, 88° 0.382′ W. Marker is near Demopolis, Alabama, in Sumter County.
 Marker is on U.S. 80 3 miles east of State Road 28, on the right when traveling east.
+Marker located on the west approach heading east to the bridge over the Tombigbee River.
 Touch for map.
-Marker located on the west approach heading east to the bridge over the Tombigbee River.
 Marker is in this post office area: Livingston AL 35470, United States of America.
+Touch for directions.

 Also see . . .
 Towboat Incident At Rooster Bridge April 1979.
 While looking for photos of the old Rooster Bridge on the net I stumbled across a series of photos of an interesting incident with a towboat and the Rooster Bridge.
 (Submitted on November 16, 2010, by Timothy Carr of Birmingham, Alabama.)